How to get into SEMA, SEMA 2022 dates and other questions answered

+The 2022 SEMA Show is November 1 to 4, 2022.
 Each year the SEMA Show is in Las Vegas at the Las Vegas Convention Center, where it has been held each year since 1977.
-The lone exception to that of course, was 2020.
+The lone exception to that of course, was 2020, when it was cancelled.
 The SEMA show was scheduled to start on Tuesday, November 3, 2020, and end on Friday, November 6, 2020.
-While the show was officially scheduled from November 3 through 6, there were a number of events originally scheduled for Monday, November 2 as well.

 What are SEMA ticket prices?
 What do SEMA tickets cost?

 Online registration for the 2020 SEMA Show was priced at $40 USD up until Friday, October 9, 2020.
 After October 9th, early registration access was scheduled to close and the price per person to register for the SEMA Show was to increase to $90 USD.
 These registration fees are to gain access to an attendee badge.
 A badge provides access to both AAPEX and the SEMA Show for the full duration of each show.

 Non-exhibiting manufacturers must pay a registration fee of $200 to attend the show.